2b-t/LB-t/doc/Docker.md

 Another problem emerges when wanting to use hardware acceleration such as with OpenGL.
 In such a case one has to allow the Docker to access the host graphics card.
 This can be achieved with the [`nvidia-docker`]()https://github.com/NVIDIA/nvidia-docker) or alternatively with the [`nvidia-container-runtime`](https://github.com/NVIDIA/nvidia-container-runtime).

-Latter was chosen for this Docker: The configuration files `docker-compose-gui-nvidia.yml` and `docker-compose-nvidia.yml` contain Docker Compose configurations for accessing the hardware accelerators inside the Docker.
+Latter was chosen for this Docker: The configuration files `docker-compose-gui-nvidia.yml` and `docker-compose-nvidia.yml` inside the `docker` folder contain Docker Compose configurations for accessing the hardware accelerators inside the Docker.
 Former is useful when running hardware-accelerated graphic user interfaces while the latter can be used to run CUDA inside the Docker.

 For this start by launching `docker info` and check if the field `runtime` additionally to the default `runc` also holds an `nvidia` runtime.
 If not please follow the [installation guide](https://github.com/NVIDIA/nvidia-container-runtime#installation) as well as the [engine setup](https://github.com/NVIDIA/nvidia-container-runtime#docker-engine-setup) (and then restart your computer).